auoie/first-ok/README.md

 # first-ok

 This provides the function `first_ok::get_first_ok_bounded` which takes an async function and a set of items.
-It applies the function to all of the items and returns the first `Ok` result.
+It applies the async function to all of the items and returns the first `Ok` result.

 ```rust
 // examples/port.rs